dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-normals.md

 layout: post
 categories: three.js
 id: 884
-updated: 2021-06-08 15:41:57
+updated: 2021-06-08 15:51:04
-version: 1.18
+version: 1.19
 ---

 Yesterday I wrote a post on the position attribute of a [buffer geometry](https://threejsfundamentals.org/threejs/lessons/threejs-custom-buffergeometry.html) in threejs, and today I thought I would continue the trend by writing another post on an attribute of buffer geometry this time the normal attribute.
 The values in this attribute are used to find out what the direction is of each point of each triangle in an instance of buffer geometry.
-These values are then used when it comes to rendering textures for various materials such as with the [normal material](https://threejs.org/docs/#api/en/materials/MeshNormalMaterial), and they are also involve in effects with other materials.
+These values are then used when it comes to rendering textures for various materials such as with the [normal material](https://threejs.org/docs/#api/en/materials/MeshNormalMaterial), and they are also involve in effects with other materials such as with light and how it effects materials like the [standard material](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial).

+So then the position attribute is for setting the location of points for each triangle of a geometry, and that is of course a good starting point when it comes to making a custom geometry.
+However if there is no normal attribute for it, or if the normal value are mess up, then lighting is not going to work at all, or as expected.
+So creating a normal attribute might be considered the next thing that must be worked out after the position attribute when it comes to making a geometry.

 <!-- more -->